intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/MLPipeline.md

 BigDL provides `DLEstimator` and `DLClassifier` for users with Apache Spark MLlib experience, which provides high level API for training a BigDL Model with the Apache Spark `Estimator`/`Transfomer` pattern, thus users can conveniently fit BigDL into a ML pipeline.
+The fitted model `DLModel` and `DLClassiferModel` contains the trained BigDL model and extends the Spark ML `Model` class.
+Alternatively users may also construct a `DLModel` with a pre-trained BigDL model to use it in Spark ML Pipeline for prediction.

 Currently only scala interface are implemented for `DLEstimator` and `DLClassifier`.
 Python support will be added soon.